 Accreditation is the assurance that a university course meets the quality standards established by the profession for which it prepares its students.

-Enrolling on this programme means you can apply for free student membership of the IES and for a fast-track route to membership once you graduate, starting you on a route towards becoming a Chartered Environmentalist or Chartered Scientist.
+You'll also be eligible for free student membership of IES and for a fast-track route to membership once you graduate, starting you on a route towards becoming a Chartered Environmentalist or Chartered Scientist.

-Our modules cover a broad range of environmental issues, covering the geosphere, atmosphere, hydrosphere and biosphere, allowing you to tailor your degree to your interests.
+This course covers a broad range of environmental issues covering the geosphere, atmosphere, hydrosphere and biosphere, allowing you to tailor your degree to your interests.

-Discovery modules are available in all years of your degree, as long as you are not required to take all the foundation science modules in year 1 and that you are taking enough credits of your own subject each year.
+Discovery modules are available in all years of your degree, as long as you're not required to take all the foundation science modules in year 1 and that you're taking enough credits of your own subject each year.

 Alongside these core topical modules, you’ll also undertake training in academic and fieldwork skills, which includes academic writing, presentation, experimental design and coding skills.
 You’ll also undertake fieldwork in every year of your study at Leeds.

 You’ll continue to develop your key academic skills with the continuation of the fieldwork and tutorials modules as well as further refining your skills via core modules focusing on environmental measurements in the field and data analysis and visualisation using computer coding and GIS.